Pontiac G6 Insurance Rates

 | Wyoming | $790 | -$94 | -10.6% |

-Opting for high physical damage deductibles could cut rates by as much as $190 a year, while buying higher liability limits will increase rates.
-Moving from a 50/100 limit to a 250/500 limit will raise rates by up to $402 more per year.
+Using high physical damage deductibles could save up to $190 each year, while buying higher liability limits will increase premiums.
+Moving from a 50/100 limit to a 250/500 limit will cost as much as $402 more per year.
 View Rates by Deductible or Liability Limit

-If you have a few points on your driving record or tend to cause accidents, you may be forking out at least $1,100 to $1,500 extra every year, depending on your age.
-A high-risk auto insurance policy can be around 41% to 138% more than the average rate.
+If you like to drive fast or tend to cause accidents, you may be forking out $1,100 to $1,500 extra per year, depending on your age.
+A high-risk auto insurance policy can cost anywhere from 41% to 138% more than a normal policy.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |